lubritto/Flutter_Medias_Picker/README.md

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

+**This Plugin is under development, but alredy works in IOS and Android**

 For help on editing plugin code, view the [documentation](https://flutter.io/platform-plugins/#edit-code).

 You need to put these styles to plugin works